 What is the issue facing retailers regarding boosters and fences?
-There seems to be confusion over which one is the primary cause of retail shrink.
-Is this issue one of those questions that we can break down into bite-sized pieces, make mathematical comparisons, study historical data, and reach an operationally
+There seems to be confusion over whether boosting or fencing goods is the primary cause of retail shrink.
+Is this issue one of those questions that we can break down into bite-sized pieces, make mathematical comparisons, study historical data, and

 About the Author